 - Authentication of the P-CSCF

 - The P-CSCF shall be authenticated by the UE by presenting a valid server certificate.
 The P-CSCF certificate profile shall be based on TLS certificates as presented in clause O.5.1.
+UEs shall validate the P-CSCF server certificate based on clause O.5.2.
+The UE shall check the FQDN of the P-CSCF against the subjectAltName of the TLS certificate.
+If they do not match, the UE shall fail the authentication of the P-CSCF.

 - Authentication of the UE